Applied Materials, Inc.

 Recent articles, reports, and earnings notes.

-Applied Materials, Inc. (AMAT) rises on analyst hikes
+Applied Materials, Inc. (AMAT) rises 5% on earnings rebound

 Want a deeper read on AMAT?